What was this engagement about?

 Keeping records is an important government activity.
 Information schedules are used to determine how government records are classified and managed during all stages of their use.
-Until now, British Columbians have not had a say in the management of information schedules.
-We want to change this by asking the public to be part of an ongoing decision-making process to help guide the management of government records.
+We asked the public to be part of an ongoing decision-making process to help guide the management of government records.

-The Ministry of Finance, Government Records Service wants to hear your ideas on how long various government records are kept, and whether they should be ultimately destroyed or sent to the government archives.
+The Ministry of Citizens’ Services, Government Records Service wants to hear your ideas on how long various government records are kept, and whether they should be ultimately destroyed or sent to the government archives.
 Your feedback will be considered as part of an ongoing review process for information schedules.

 Comments will be assessed in the context of all other information received.
-Once all reviews and amendments are complete, the Chief Records Officer will give final approval to the schedule, and it will be published here as well as on the Operational Records Classification Systems website.
+Once all reviews and amendments are complete, the Chief Records Officer will give final approval to the schedule, and it will be published on the Operational Records Classification Systems website.

 Details of the Consultation: